wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/analytics-excel/includes/8-summary.md

 - Slicers
 - Conditional formatting

-You have also learned how to give your students several compelling reasons to become a Modern Excel Analysts:
+You've also learned how to give your students several compelling reasons to become a Modern Excel Analysts:
 - Automate manual drudgery by using Power Query
 - More time for Analysis by using Power Pivot
 - Replace VLOOKUPs by creating a Data Model and Relationships
 - Eliminate human formula errors by using Measures

 ## Resources
-These resources  from the course will help your students better understand Modern Excel.
+These resources  from the instuctor-led course will help your students better understand Modern Excel.
 They will also allow you to provide additional information when you are explaining these topics to your customers.

 > [!TIP]